tinohager/Nager.AmazonProductAdvertising/README.md

 # Important
-Amazon rolled out a new API version `paapi5` currently i am working on the migration to the new API.
+Amazon rolled out a new API version `paapi5`.
+Only `Nager.AmazonProductAdvertising` Version `2.0.0` or above support new `paapi5`.
-On **31 October 2019** current API will be shut down.
+On **31 October 2019** old API will be shut down.
 [Read more](https://dev.to/skatkov/new-amazon-product-advertising-api-is-here-and-you-need-to-migrate-fast-3545)

-- Cart Operations are removed from `paapi5`

 # Nager.AmazonProductAdvertising
-Allow access to amazon product advertising API, you can search a product over the name or a keyword.
+Allow access to amazon product advertising API (`paapi5`), you can search a product over the name or a keyword.
 Also it is possible to create a shopping cart.
 You can visit a demo [here](https://shop.nager.at)

-### Features
-- [x] ItemLookup
-- [x] ItemSeach
-- [x] BrowseNodeLookup
-- [x] Cart Operations
-  - [x] Create
-  - [x] Add
-  - [x] Get
-  - [x] Clear
-  - [ ] Modify
-- [x] Async support
-- [x] Support multiple Amazon endpoints

 ### Installation
 The package is available on [nuget](https://www.nuget.org/packages/Nager.AmazonProductAdvertising)